Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 All full face masks trap a lot of air between your face and the lens.
 This large volume of air makes it hard to dive down underwater if you see something you want to explore further.

-This is not a specific issue of the Tribord/Subea Easybreath but is true for all large masks.
-Traditional snorkel and scuba masks are designed to trap the least amount of air possible inside the mask.
+This is not a specific issue of the Easybreath full-face snorkel mask but is true for all large full-face snorkel masks.
+Traditional snorkel and scuba masks are designed to trap the least amount of air possible inside the mask, also called low-volume masks.
 This way you don’t have to fight the natural buoyancy of that air when you want to dive down.

 It’s also not like it’s impossible to dive down a few feet to explore the underwater world a little while you snorkel.
 It is pretty much useless though if you wanted to use the mask for freediving instead of snorkeling.
-The depths you try to reach with freediving will undoubtedly be too much for a mask with such a high amount of air trapped inside.
+The depths you try to reach with freediving will undoubtedly be too much for the Tribord Easybreath full-face snorkeling mask with such a high amount of air trapped inside.

-The dry snorkel is also only dry if you keep the mask mostly horizontal.
+The snorkel is also only dry if you keep the mask mostly horizontal.
 If you try to deep dive, then the floating device in the snorkel is in the wrong position and won’t effectively close up the snorkel.
 The result, in that case, is that water will enter into the mask through the snorkel.
-Again, the mask is designed for snorkeling and not for deep diving!
+Again, the Tribord Easybreath full-face snorkeling mask is designed for snorkeling and not for deep diving!

 Is the Subea/Tribord Easybreath worth getting?

-We’ve listed the good and bad in our review above.
-At this time it’s pretty clear that there’s not many if any negatives with the Tribord Easybreath at all.
+We’ve listed the good and bad about the Tribord Easybreath full-face snorkeling mask in our review above.
+At this time it’s pretty clear that there are not many if any negatives with the Tribord Easybreath at all.
 If you’re looking for a full face snorkel mask, then it honestly doesn’t get better than this!

 If the GoPro mount is not your primary concern, then the Easybreath is the best mask for you.
 It combines outstanding design features with highest quality materials to provide you with a long-lasting snorkel mask for years to come.

-If you are interested in other full-face snorkel masks then check out our post comparing the best of them!
+The Easybreath and the Seaview are certainly not the only masks available today.
+If you are interested in other top-rated full-face snorkel masks then check out our post comparing the best full-face snorkel goggles!